Science Group Leader

 - Climate change risk assessment (CCRA)

-We are providing the forestry sector evidence for this Defra funded project.
-The climate change risk assessment will provide evidence and analysis which will enable all UK Administrations to understand the level of risks posed by climate change, compare the risks of a changing climate with other pressures on the Government, prioritise adaptation policy geographically and by sector and assess the costs and benefits of adaptation actions and support the case for resources for these.
+In 2012 we provided the forestry sector evidence for the first UK CCRA, a Defra-funded project.
+The climate change risk assessment provided evidence and analysis to enable all UK administrations to understand the level of risks posed by climate change, compare the risks of a changing climate, prioritise adaptation policy geographically and by sector, and assess the costs and benefits of adaptation actions and support the case for resources for these.
 The second CCRA, which is due to report in 2017, is under preparation, and we are contributing to the drafting of the chapter on the Natural Environment and Rural Economy.

 Affiliations and achievements

-- Member of the Advisory Board of the Journal of Experimental Botany.
+- Member of the Board of Reviewers for the Journal of Experimental Botany.